5 Quick Painting Tips Everyone Should Know, lavender paints

 The general rule is one gallon for every 350 square feet of surface area.
 One gallon is generally enough paint to cover a small room, like a bathroom.
 Whatever number you calculate, buy an extra quart for touch-ups.
 A new batch of paint mixed later might not match.

 No need for primer unless (1) you're painting a light color over a dark one, (2) the walls are badly stained, or (3) the walls are marked up with spackle from patching.
 In these situations, a primer will help create a consistent, neutral surface that your paint will adhere to evenly.
-Instead of using a separate product, though, you might want to go with the Benjamin Moore Aura line of paints ($68 a gallon, benjaminmoore.com), which work like all-in-one paint-and-primers and are available in all Benjamin Moore colors.
+Instead of using a separate product, though, look for a paint and primer in one to save a step.

 Follow essentially the same technique used for walls: Roll away from where you're standing, then zigzag back toward yourself, working in small, overlapping sections.
 But don't try to paint directly above your head—it's too difficult to see what you're doing.